oktupol/javascript-chess/README.md

 Now let's place a piece on the board.
 The application comes with the `Piece` prototype, a barebone type that represents the basic features of a chess pice.
 Let's create one.

 ```
-piece = new Piece(symbols.PAWN, colours.BLACK);
+piece = new Piece(identifiers.PAWN, colours.BLACK);
 ```

 Now, what happened here?
 Using the `Piece` constructor, we created an object with the `Piece` prototype.
 Right now this piece is not yet on the board, therefore we can't see it.
 Before we place it there, let me explain how the `Piece` constructor works.

 The `Piece` constructor takes two arguments.
-A symbol, which will later be displayed on the chessboard, and a colour.
+An identifier, which will later be displayed on the chessboard, and a colour.
 The colour is either `colours.BLACK` or `colours.WHITE` - two values that come with the application.
-The symbol may be one of three things:
+The identifier may be one of three things:

-- A pre-defined chess symbol.
-This application comes with `symbols.PAWN`, `symbols.ROOK`, `symbols.KNIGHT`, `symbols.BISHOP`, `symbols.QUEEN`, `symbols.KING`.
-These are going to be automatically translated into Unicode chess-piece symbols.
+- A pre-defined chess piece.
+This application comes with `identifiers.PAWN`, `identifiers.ROOK`, `identifiers.KNIGHT`, `identifiers.BISHOP`, `identifiers.QUEEN`, `identifiers.KING`.
+These are going to be automatically translated into Unicode chess-piece characters.
-- A `SymbolDefinition` object, which can be created with `new SymbolDefinition(symbolForWhite, symbolForBlack)`.
+- A `IdentifierDefinition` object, which can be created with `new IdentifierDefinition(identifierForWhite, identifierForBlack)`.
 The two arguments are strings, of which the one corresponding to the piece's colour is used for display.
 - A string.
 In this case, the string will be used for display.

 Let's create a few more pieces:
 ```
-piece2 = new Piece(symbols.KING, colours.BLACK);
+piece2 = new Piece(identifier.KING, colours.BLACK);
-piece3 = new Piece(new SymbolDefinition('W', 'B'), colours.WHITE);
+piece3 = new Piece(new IdentifierDefinition('W', 'B'), colours.WHITE);
 piece4 = new Piece('S', colours.WHITE);
 ```